tiffon/sublime-to-done/README.md

 To do lists are just plain text files with syntax highlighting applied.
 The intent is for this to make them easy to manage.

-The language syntax is **To-Done**, and files with the extension `todo` are automatically set to the this language syntax.
+The language syntax is **ToDone**, and files with the extension `todo` are automatically set to the this language syntax.

 ## Content